elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 ???+note "Configure the load balancer IP on the loopback interface for each worker node"
-    The Kubernetes data plane Nodes (i.e., worker nodes) cannot connect to themselves with the IP address of the load balancer that fronts them.
-The easiest is to configure the load balancer's IP address on the loopback interface of each Nodes.
+    The Kubernetes data planenodes (i.e., worker nodes) cannot connect to themselves with the IP address of the load balancer that fronts them.
+The easiest is to configure the load balancer's IP address on the loopback interface of each nodes.
 Create `/etc/netplan/20-eip-fix.yaml` file and add the following to it. `${loadblancer_ip_address}` should be replaced with the IP address of the load balancer for each cluster.

     ```yaml
     network: